mg-Ben/stack_ELK/README.md

 In addition, unlike reference docker-compose.yml, notice that we have added in a networks section in our docker-compose.yml.
 That's because later it will be necessary to add the Logstash container to the Elastic-Kibana containers.
 As Logstash container is a single-use container, we won't deploy it in the docker-compose.up with Kibana and Elastic, but we will deploy it with docker run command to test our .conf file.
 As a result, it's necessary to specify the network when ´´´docker run´´´ Logstash container later.

+In this repository, there is a .http file to make test HTTP requests from VSCode (you need to install plugin REST Client in VSCode) instead of using your web browsers to run requests towards the ES Database.

 # Run logstash

 Once we have the three-node Elasticsearch cluster running, we can try to create a logstash pipeline and visualize some metrics from Kibana.
 For this purpose, we have to run a docker container (single-use, i.e., that container will be removed when it stops running) and then specify where the .conf file is and to where send that .conf file inside the logstash container.